Romerico234/Operating-Systems/notes/01-introduction.md

     1. **Increased throughput** – more tasks processed in parallel
     2. **Economy of scale** – adding processors is cheaper than building independent machines
     3. **Improved reliability** – even if one CPU fails, others can continue (fault tolerance)
+  > *Note,* even if we have a multiprocessing architecture, we can't multitask if some tasks are blocking.

 ### Types of Multiprocessing
 1. **Asymmetric Multiprocessing (AMP)** – each processor is assigned a specific role (e.g., one master, others as workers).